Plan

 Whether you’re new to teaching or it’s been a while since you’ve taught, this section guides you through the important first steps toward creating inclusive and engaging learning spaces.

-2. Course Outlines — The course outline is an essential document.
+The course outline is an essential document.
 It is both a contract with students and a vital communication tool.
 Course outlines set the tone of a course and let students know what to expect and who we are as instructors.
-This section outlines the college’s policy on course outlines, along with strategies for creating inclusive and accessible course outlines
+This page outlines the college’s policy on course outlines, along with strategies for creating inclusive and accessible course outlines

-3. First Day(s) of Classes — First impressions count.
+First impressions count.
 Students often decide whether or not to continue with a class based on this first experience.
-In this section, we explore quick tips for creating a welcoming and engaging first day of class
+Explore quick tips for creating a welcoming and engaging first day of class

-5. New Faculty Resources — New to North Island College?
-This section provides useful resources to get you started.
+New to North Island College?
+This page provides useful resources to get you started.

 Design and Align Learning